Oct 4 |

 My affinity for garage sales has something to do with the nature of discovery and the ancient adage, “One man’s trash is another man’s treasure.”
 Yard sales, garage sales, estate sales, moving sales- all can be the perfect place to pick up Halloween party decorations, outgrown clothes, costumes and accessories in great condition, or old cookbooks chock full of recipes for homemade treats perfect to serve at your Halloween party or gathering.

 Prices are negotiable and low to begin with; items are often in good condition and are being sold out of necessity.
 Moving sales are an especially wonderful place to look for decorations.
-This alternative to store-bought gives you a fun way to spend a Saturday afternoon, effectively helps the environment by giving a second life to items that might otherwise end up in landfills, and challenges you to search for great finds.
+This alternative to store-bought gives you a fun way to spend a Saturday afternoon, effectively helps the environment by giving a second life to items that might otherwise end up in landfills, and challenges you to replacement for great finds.

 Do you want to be Lady Gaga at your Halloween party this year?
 Look for a pair of wildly high boots, loud pieces, old costume wigs (you can clean them at home), sunglasses, or anything extreme or unusual.
 Can’t find all the pieces you need?
 That leads us to the next tip…